theaquamarine/windows-powershell-docs/docset/windows/branchcache/publish-bcfilecontent.md

 ### -UseVersion
 Specifies the version of the BranchCache hashing scheme to use.
 If the version specified is 1, content information is generated according to the scheme used by Windows 7 clients.
-If version specified is 2, content information is generated according to the more efficient hashing scheme used by client computers that run operating systems later than Windows® 7.
+If version specified is 2, content information is generated according to the more efficient hashing scheme used by client computers that run operating systems later than Windows??
+7.

 ```yaml
 Type: UInt32